vbounyasit/MyDataFramework/README.md

 ## Getting Started & Documentation
-The DataFlow Framework maintains reference documentation on Github [wiki pages](https://github.com/vbounyasit/DataFlow/wiki), and will have a better support later on as the website construction progresses.
+The DataFlow Framework maintains reference documentation on Github [wiki pages](https://github.com/vbounyasit/DataFlow/wiki), and will have a better support later on as the wiki construction progresses.

 If you think this Framework is the solution you have been looking for, you can head over to the [wiki](https://github.com/vbounyasit/DataFlow/wiki) and start making your own DataFlow project !